ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 The dataset was split into training and testing sets, with 75% of the data used for training.<br/>
 For initial detection of promising hyperparameters space HalvingGridSearchCV was used.
 Then GridSearchCV was used to select best hyperparameters from the area. <br/>
 Repeated Stratified K-Fold cross validation was used to validate performance and avoid overfitting.<br/>
-To track the progress, training results were stored in a dataframe and displayed as plots for each model with indication of iteration with best F1 score on test dataset.
+To track the progress, training results were stored in a dataframe and displayed as plots for each model highlighting the best F1 score iteration on the test set.
 Grid search results were stored as well in order to allow retrieving trained models and analyze results of each grid search.
 Some files were too big for Github, so they were archived in "saves" folder.<br/><br/>

 KNeighbors classifier showed the biggest increase in F1 score after hyperparameters tuning - 0.0949, but it didn't even reach the scores of other models with default hyperparameters.